codeworth-gh/dkNET-DecisionTrees/data-repo-compliance/languages/en-US/nodes/sc-drc/md-vcb.md

 #### Options

 * **Yes:** if a formal, accessible language is explicitly listed.
-Some common format (including Schema.org/microformats)
+Some common formats (including Schema.org/microformats)
 * **No:**  if no evidence of such a language can be found.